LTC Tree

 To get long-term care insurance, you must be healthy enough to qualify based on the insurer's underwriting process.
 This approval process can be tough.

-Certain ongoing health conditions could mean you don't qualify for coverage.
-For example, if you have a history of major conditions like cancer, heart disease, stroke, diabetes, or arthritis, you may not be eligible.
 Other red flags are if you use a cane or walker, have had recent falls, or need help with activities like bathing or dressing.
 Even smaller issues like taking multiple prescriptions or being overweight could also impact your approval.

-The key is that insurers want to provide these policies only to those least likely to need care soon.
-They will review your entire health background and medical records.
 It's a good idea to have a private conversation with an insurance agent.
 They can give you personalized feedback on whether your specific health history would likely qualify for coverage.
 Don't assume you won't qualify without exploring your options first.

 Many of the best long-term care insurance plans pay your benefits in cash.
 These cash payments are called "indemnity benefits".